deep-govindvira/ddu/README.md

 # Android Chat Application

 An Android chat application built using Java and Firebase, providing real-time messaging features.
-This application allows users to send messages, delete messages, receive notifications, update profiles, and handle user login and registration.
+This application allows users to send messages.

 ## Features

-- **User Registration & Login**: Users can register and log in using their name (up to 4 predefined users: `deep`, `dhiraj`, `father`, `mummy`).
+- **User Registration & Login**: Users can register and log in using their email and password.
 - **Real-time Messaging**: Send and receive messages in real-time using Firebase Database.

 ## Technologies Used